megs2482/EGM722_Assignment/README.md

 ## 4. Starting Pycharm

 From the Anaconda navigator you can launch `Pycharm Community` or Jupyter-notebook and navigate to your project folder.
 Make sure the correct environment is activated first.
+Then select the script to carry out the code.